 “Remember, Philadelphia YM acquired its wealth through cheating Indigenous people out of their lands and trading in Black and Indian slaves.
 Now they use that wealth to buy the allegiance of a few desperate and/or despicable Friends of color and to suppress dissenters.
 I am a witness.
 I saw so much unFriendly behavior from Friends of color and white protectionism in PYM, I could write a book on that alone.”

-“Desperate and despicable.”
-That is the catchall description for all those Friends of Color on Smith’s long list – desperate, despicable, and cravenly cadging paychecks from the spoils of stolen white wealth.
+“Desperate and despicable” persons of color whose allegiance has been bought (like slaves?) with white Quaker money.)
+That is the catchall description for all those Friends of Color on Smith’s long list – desperate, despicable, and cravenly selling themselves for paychecks from the spoils of stolen white wealth.
 But the saga was not finished with this chapter.

 In 2016, SAYMA invited Vanessa Julye to give the keynote at its annual sessions.
 By that time, Smith was living in Asheville, and had been very controversially active there.
 She was galvanized by the news:

 “Suffice it to say, Vanessa Julye is no Friend to me, Avis Wanda, or any other Friend of color.
 So, when I heard that the SAYMA Planning Committee had chosen “Unraveling Racism” as its theme for . . .
 2016, and invited Vanessa Julye to be Keynote Speaker, I was adamantly opposed.
 And, when I shared my concerns about Vanessa with the Planning Committee they refused to take my concerns seriously.
 They also refused to consider any of my suggested alternatives.”